r-lib/lintr/paper/paper.md

 -   **Common mistakes**

-One category of linters help you detect some common mistakes statically and provide early feedback.
+One category of linters helps you detect some common mistakes statically and provide early feedback.

-For example, duplicate arguments in function calls can sometimes cause
+For example, duplicate arguments in function calls can sometimes cause run-time errors:
-errors:

 ``` r
 mean(x = 1:5, x = 2:3)